sephiman/kraken-trader/README.md

 - **Automated Trading**:
   - Executes buy orders when RSI indicates oversold and MACD signals a bullish crossover.
-  - Only add more buy orders if the new price is better given a threshold
+  - Only adds more buy orders if the new price improves upon the last buy price (configurable threshold).
   - Executes sell orders when RSI indicates overbought and MACD signals a bearish crossover.

 - **Technical Indicators**:
-  - **RSI**: Identifies overbought/oversold market conditions.
+  - **RSI**: Identifies overbought/oversold conditions.
   - **MACD**: Measures trend momentum and identifies crossovers.
-  - **Bollinger Bands**: Adds dynamic support/resistance for more accurate signals.
+  - **Bollinger Bands**: Dynamic support/resistance for more accurate signals.

+- **Daily Statistics Summary**:
+  - At the end of each day (UTC), the bot automatically calculates and sends a Telegram message summarizing:
+    - Current account balances
+    - Profit/Loss for the last 24 hours
+    - Profit/Loss for the last 7 days
+    - Profit/Loss for the last 30 days
+  - This daily report helps you track performance over multiple timeframes without manual effort.

 - **Secure and Flexible**:
   - API credentials stored as environment variables for security.
   - Fully configurable trading parameters (e.g., trade amount, indicator thresholds).

 - **Containerized Deployment**:
   - Easy to deploy with Docker and Docker Compose.

 - **Detailed Logging**:
-  - Logs buy/sell signals, trade execution details, and errors to both the console and a file for review.
+  - Logs buy/sell signals, trade execution details, indicator values, and daily summaries to both console and file.
+  - Telegram alerts keep you informed of executed trades and daily performance metrics.

 ---